Black

-This page includes the blueprint for an Inquiry Design Model (IDM) social studies unit designed for students from elementary through high school and anyone who would like to inquiry into Black invention.
-The IDM includes sources for different ages and is well suited for the integration of science activities.
+This page includes the blueprint for an Inquiry Design Model (IDM) social studies unit designed for anyone—including students from elementary to higher education—who would like to inquire into Black invention.
+The IDM is well suited for the integration of science activities.
 Teachers can learn more by reading the article linked below.

 In his opinion piece, Ezelle Sanford III argues that although the way history remembers Black inventors has changed over time, it still often falls short by focusing too narrowly on inventions instead of full human lives.
 Early efforts, such as Carter G. Woodson’s creation of Negro History Week, emphasized patents and technological achievements to fight racist claims of Black inferiority during Jim Crow.
 Later, during the civil rights era, fuller biographies of figures like George Washington Carver were used to inspire pride and resilience.
 Today, however, Sanford argues that internet lists and simplified stories again reduce Black inventors to names and products, stripping away context, struggle, and identity.
 He points to newer works such as Hidden Figures and The Immortal Life of Henrietta Lacks as better models because they show inventors as complex people shaped by race, gender, sexuality, and history.
 Sanford concludes that truly honoring Black inventors requires understanding their lives, not just counting their inventions.
-This inquiry curriculum aims to tell about the full lives of Black inventors, not just their inventions.
+This aligns with scholarship, namely Rayvon Fouché’s book and LaGarrett King’s approach to Black Historical Consciousness, that has informed our approach.
+This inquiry curriculum aims to tell about the full lives of Black inventors, not reduce them to their inventions.

 Example Standards